 Over the last two years, East Riding of Yorkshire Council and Hull City Council have worked in partnership with:

-to plan how to improve drainage and manage the risk of flooding in the River Hull Valley.
+to plan how to improve drainage and manage the risk of flooding in the River Hull valley.

 The Strategy was adopted by the River Hull Advisory Board on 10 July 2015.

 East Riding of Yorkshire Council and Hull City Council formally adopted the Strategy on 7 July 2015 and 22 June 2015 respectively.
-EA, BNHIDB and YW also agreed the Strategy through their relevant approval process in July 2015.
+EA, BNHIDB and YW also agreed to the Strategy through their relevant approval process in July 2015.

-A draft strategy which provided detailed justification for the approach that partners took when developing the project was also consulted on.
+A draft strategy which provided a detailed justification for the approach that partners took when developing the project was also consulted on.
 The final version incorporated comments received upon it and comments on and recommendations from the Strategic Environmental Assessment and the Habitats Regulations Assessment (below):